CMLL World Heavyweight Championship: Reigns

-The current champion is Gran Guerrero, who is in his first reign.
-He defeated Hechicero on November 7, 2022.
+The current champion is Hechicero, who is in his second reign.
+He defeated Claudio Castagnoli on March 20, 2026.
 Universo 2000 holds the record for the most reigns at three.
 His second reign is the longest in the title's history at 1,225 days, and he also holds the record for the longest combined reign with 2,555 days.
 Konnan, who was the inaugural champion, holds the record for the shortest reign at 70 days.
 Three champions never had a successful title defense: both Garza and Steel left CMLL before they could defend the championship, and Konnan lost the championship in his first defense.

 CMLL has been forced to declare the championship vacant five times.
 Each time, the reigning champion left CMLL without losing the title in a match.
 Under normal circumstances, wrestlers give notice, or their contract is not renewed, and the championship transitions to a different wrestler.
 In the case of Cien Caras, Steel, Héctor Garza, and Marco Corleone, their departures from the company were so sudden and unexpected that no plans were in place and CMLL had to organize a tournament to determine the next champion.
 In Máximo Sexy's case, he was fired from the company while still the champion, causing the championship to be vacated as a result.